MicrosoftDocs/dynamics-365-supply-chain-insights/articles/set-up.md

 ---
-title: Requirements and set up
+title: Set up Supply Chain Insights
 description: This page contains requirements for using Supply Chain Insights and instructions for setting it up.
 author: carylhenry
 ms.date: 10/08/2021